The Giant’s Stone

 History

 William Bradley of Market Weighton was born in 1787.
-And as a child he grew quickly, drawing the attention of other children who mocked him for his height.
+As a child he grew quickly, drawing the attention of other children who mocked him for his height.
 By the time he reached 18, he was a towering 7 feet 9 inches (236cm) and weighed 27st (171kg, 378 lb).
 Over 200 years later, William is still recorded as England’s tallest man.

 Location